nohehf/awesome-terminal/README.md

 }
 ```
 #### Fonts
-For fonts if you want the full compatibility with powerlevel10k (to support all icons) you need to use any font from [nerd fonts](https://www.nerdfonts.com).
+For fonts, if you want the full compatibility with powerlevel10k (to support all icons) you need to use any font from [nerd fonts](https://www.nerdfonts.com).
-Personally, i like to use JetBrainsMono [click to download](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/JetBrainsMono.zip) *I then install "JetBrainsMono Nerd Font Mono" and set it as default terminal font*.
+I like to use JetBrainsMono [click to download](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/JetBrainsMono.zip) *I then install "JetBrainsMono Nerd Font Mono" and set it as the default terminal font*.

 ### Installs
 #### Zsh
-To follow you either need to either have zsh and git installed or be able to install them.
+To follow you either need to have or install zsh and git.
-To check if zsh is already installed run: `zsh` and `git`
+To check if they are already installed run: `zsh` and `git`
-If they are not installed run the following to install it:
+If they are not installed run the following to install them:
 ```bash
 sudo apt update
 sudo apt install git zsh -y